OpenCover/opencover/README.md

 Please refer to the wiki - [DNX Support](https://github.com/OpenCover/opencover/wiki/DNX-Support)

 #### Win8/Win10 Application Support
 Not yet [implemented](https://github.com/OpenCover/opencover/issues/144).
-Sorry no call for it I assume the WPF way of separating model and UI has led to people getting all they need from unit-tests; I know how that is how it works for me.
+Sorry no user call/demand for it, I assume the WPF way of separating model and UI has led to people getting all they need from unit-tests; I know how that is how it works for me.

 #### Service support
 Please refer to the wiki - [Service Support](https://github.com/OpenCover/opencover/wiki/Service-Support)